vitaminwater/rotonde/README.md

 Upon connection to `rotonde`, the first that our module is going to do is to tell the other modules about the availability of the `SET_PULSE_RANGE` action, it does so by sending a definition.
-A definition is a packet that describes an action of event available on `rotonde`, it typically has a name, and a list of payload fields.
+A definition is a packet that describes an action or an event available on `rotonde`, it has a name, and a list of payload fields.

 When a definition is sent to `rotonde`, `rotonde` dispatches it to all other modules, so they know what actions are available on the system.
-New modules connecting to `rotonde` start by receiving all available actions.
+New modules connecting to `rotonde` start by receiving all available actions and events.

 in our case, we would end up with a definition looking like: